-The typhoid vaccination doesn’t offer 100% protection, so it’s important to practise safe food and water hygiene whilst following scrupulous hand hygiene measures.
+The typhoid vaccination doesn’t offer 100 percent protection, so it’s important to practise safe food and water hygiene whilst following scrupulous hand hygiene measures.
 For example, only drink sealed bottled water or freshly boiled water, and where possible avoid any food that could be contaminated.

 How long does the typhoid vaccination last?

-The vaccination protects against typhoid for three years, however it’s important to understand the vaccine isn’t 100% effective.
+The vaccination protects against typhoid for three years, however it’s important to understand the vaccine isn’t 100 percent effective.
 You should practise other good food and water hygiene measures to reduce your risk.